 You will need to have your water turned back on for testing to be conducted.
 Please contact customer service at 210-704-SAWS (7297) and let them know that you will need to get your backflow assembly tested.
 You need your water to be turned back on and you agree to get your assembly tested and submit the test report to the backflow section within 10 working days of the water service being turned back on.

 You can contact customer service at 210-704-SAWS (7297) to request the water be turned back on for testing.
 This could take 24-48 hours depending on the time of day you call.
 Once your water is turned back on, you have 10 days to complete the testing, or your service can be turned off again.
-Please submit a copy of your test and maintenance report to the backflow section to prevent additional interruptions of service.
+Please submit a copy of your test and maintenance report to BSI Online to prevent additional interruptions of service.

 Fees can range from $15 to $35 depending on same day or next day times and afterhours.